tchayen/tonfisk/packages/ds/README.md

 ## Must have

-- [ ] Rename table components without prefix Table to contain it.
 - [ ] [50%] Some generic landing page?
 - [ ] Review styles to find out what is worth reusing.
 - [ ] Animate fade in/out of modals (https://www.framer.com/docs/animate-presence/).

 ### Example improvements

-- [ ] Make tick and selection in tables white in dark mode and text white in light mode.
 - [ ] Refactor example a lot, share code, get rid of props spaghetti, split main form into two components.
 - [ ] In example, when user presses swap, show non-dismisable modal with progress of transaction (TODO: find out what are the steps).